ardangelo/excelangue.github.io/index.md

 ##About

-Andrew D'Angelo: I'm a junior at the University of Washington intending to study computer science and applied mathematics.
+Andrew D'Angelo: I'm a junior at the University of Washington studying computer science and applied mathematics.
 My current projects involve machine learning and recurrent neural networks.

 Programmer in C (GBA & PC), C#, F#, Python, and Scheme.
 I can be found on [irc.rizon.net](http://rizon.net) under the nick `excel`.